-The Provider shall implement programs that utilize assertive engagement.
+The Provider shall implement programs that utilize in assertive engagement.
 This includes, but is not limited to the following:

 - a.
 Ensuring that new Participants are welcomed and oriented to the program to help them establish a sense of safety within 24 hours of program entry. - b.
-Conducting a one-to-one meeting between the program Participant and case management staff within three (3) business days of program entry to begin to build rapport and offer support in securing emergency shelter
+Conducting a one-to-one meeting between the program Participant and case management staff within three (3) business days of program entry to begin to build rapport and offer support in securing permanent housing. - c.

-- services, permanent housing, or other more appropriate placement to address Participant's needs. - c.
 Using assertive, low-barrier, culturally competent and trauma-informed engagement strategies that focuses on building a respectful, trusting relationship with Participants. - d.
 Creating an inviting and safe environment for Participants to overcome grief/loss, build trust, disclose sensitive information, and identify reasons to engage in services that are personally meaningful. - e.
 Documenting consistent attempts to locate and engage all Participants, including those who have expressed reluctance to engage.